jenkins-x/jx-docs/content/en/docs/contributing/documentation/_index.md

 weight: 10
 ---

-We welcome your contributions to Jenkins X documentation whether you are a developer, an end user of Jenins X, or someone who can't stand seeing typos!
+We welcome your contributions to Jenkins X documentation whether you are a developer, an end user of Jenkins X, or someone who can't stand seeing typos!

 # Assumptions